joemoose/dungeoneers.d20/docs/appendix-i-sword_and_sorcery.md

 Your sorcerous power requires you to expend at least one attribute point of STR, DEX, WIL, or LUCK as anima to fuel your powers.
 The more of your body you sacrifice, the greater the anima consumed and the greater the magnitude of the power unleashed.

 Attribute scores lost for invoking your powers are healed as usual—STR, DEX, and WIL from long rests, LUCK from critical success rolls, and so on.
-A critical damage check is unnecessary when losing an attribute score for anima.
+A critical damage save is unnecessary when losing an attribute score for anima.

 #### Invoking Powers

-**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for anima, and make a WIL check.
+**To invoke a sorcerous power**, take two actions, sacrifice at least one point of an attribute score for anima, and make a WIL save.

-- If the check succeeds, the power manifests as you intended.
+- If the save succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must then make a **corruption check** to avoid the resulting sorcerous backlash within you.
+- The power does not materialize on a failure; you must then make a **corruption save** to avoid the resulting sorcerous backlash within you.

-The WIL check to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
+The WIL save to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.

 !!! note

-	See the following **Corruption** section for details on making a corruption check.
+	See the following **Corruption** section for details on making a corruption save.

 ### Powers